SharyginD/Todo/README.md

 ## Usage

-This simple app only allows ADD and DELETE your todo notes.
+This simple app only allows ADD, DELETE and CLEAR ALL your todo notes.

 The functionality will increase.